asiftyro/pathfinder/README.md

 Enables user to copy file path in clipboard and paste it to another file changing the path to relative.

-Access from Navigation, Context, sidebar and keboard shortcuts.
+Access from Navigation, Context and sidebar menu.